 Some say the Colorado pot industry will continue to go crazy.
 ArcView Group, a cannabis industry research firm estimates that with the exponential growth we’re experiencing each year in marijuana sales, we can expect to see a potential 22 billion dollars in annual sales by 2020, however, other experts believe that Colorado’s sales may plateau in 2017 and beyond, as other states begin to legalize marijuana and market pressures exert a downward force on the wholesale price of cannabis.

 We received an awesome 200 million dollar bonus from our tax revenues, but compared to what Colorado sets aside for our state budget, it’s hardly enough.
 Of this 200 million dollars, 40 million dollars have been set aside for grants to go to public school construction, which many folks believe isn’t enough funding.
-The rest of the funds, a total of 160 million dollars will be delegated to health care, health education, law enforcement, and substance abuse prevention and treatment programs.
+The rest of the funds, a total of 160 million dollars will be delegated to things like law enforcement, substance abuse prevention and treatment programs, among other things.
 If you want to see a breakdown of all the ways this money will be allocated and spent and how the marijuana is taxed, check out this awesome flowchart which will explain everything you want to know.

 “Marijuana tax revenue is not going to cover the state’s budget, but it is going to cover important programs and services that would otherwise be left out of it,” Mason Tvert said.